Skip to content

 Sector Group Chairs

-Each of the five IIESMS sector groups is led by a dedicated chair who sits on or reports to the National Council.
+Each of the five IIESMS sector groups is led by a chair who reports to the National Council.

 Clodagh Dunphy, CMaintEng.IIESMS

-Facilities Management Group Chair - Leads the Facilities Management sector group.
-Also serves as Secretary to the National Council.
+Facilities Management Group Chair.
+Clodagh leads the Facilities Management sector group and also serves as Secretary to the National Council.
+Full profile in the Council members section above.

-Industrial Engineering Group Chair - Leads the Industrial Engineering sector group.
-Also manages the Institute's international operational activities.
+Industrial Engineering Group Chair.
+Hans-Dieter chairs the Industrial Engineering sector group and manages the Institute's international operational activities.
+Full profile in the Council members section above.

 Healthcare Group